 One of the statutory factors a Virginia court must consider in visitation orders is the preference of the child in light of the child’s age and maturity level.
 Therefore, the court would not have put much weight on the preference of a 6 year old child, the court would give more consideration to...Read more »

 Yes.
 The issue is whether or not you were impaired by driving.
 A BAC of .08 creates the presumption that you were impaired.
 However other evidence, such as your performance on field sobriety tests or statements regarding your consumption of alcohol, can be used to establish that your driving was...Read more »

 I sold my car to someone with a simple agreement signed.
 2 payments in 2 weeks.
 All it said was I agreed to sell the car for 1500 in 2 payments.
 I asked him not to drive it until paid in full.
 He drove the car without permission 12 hours across state lines and took over a month to pay me.
-Now he's...
+Now...
 Read more »

 Who has title to the car?
 That person is the owner and is the one with authority to sell it.
 If you are not the legal owner if the vehicle, then you did not have legal authority to sell it.
 You should consult privately with an attorney to review all the facts and circumstances of your situation...Read more »